-Biologists want to learn new things.
+Biologists are observers.
+They want to learn new things.
 A "new thing" could be something others have studied and still don’t understand or an organism or question that no one has studied before.
 Finding a study subject may come about in many different ways such as observing an interesting event inside or outside the lab or talking with other scientists.

 Once a biologist has a new idea, she or he will usually start research by reading scientific articles.
 These articles explore research that has already been done by other scientists and what the results were from those experiments and studies.
 From here, a biologist will uncover a question that no one has asked before.